 Now, onto the Cathedral itself.
 Legend has it that Saint James’ tomb was rediscovered in AD 814.
 To celebrate this miracle, the Bishop at the time informed the King who in turn ordered a chapel to be built on the site of the tomb.
 This was followed by the construction of two churches, one in D 829 and the other in AD 899.
 Unfortunately, the early church was set ablaze by Al-Mansur Ibn Abi Aamir, the army commander of the caliph of Córdoba.

 Construction of the present cathedral began in 1075.
 The cathedral was consecrated in 1211 in the presence of King Alfonso IX of Leon.
-Needless to say, this cathedral has been around a very long time and has been visited by thousands and thousands of travelers.
+Needless to say, this cathedral has been around a very long time and has been visited by thousands and thousands of travellers.

 It is also one of the only three known churches in the world built over the tomb of an apostle of Jesus, the other two being St. Peter’s Basilica in Vatican City and St. Thomas Cathedral Basilica, Chennai in India.